 City and State Cooperation

-While Young is pushing this morning to grant Weller the largest amount of TIF funding in Baltimore city history, those bonds will be issued by the Maryland Economic Development Corp.
+While Young is pushing this morning to grant Weller the largest amount of TIF funding in Baltimore city history, the bonds will be issued by the Maryland Economic Development Corp.
 (MEDCO), a state agency.

 MEDCO is needed because Baltimore’s bonding limit has been reached thanks to prior TIF awards given to Harbor Point and other upscale developments.